PGY1 Pharmacy Residency Program

 - Present the results of clinical research projects at a resident-specific spring conference.

 - Meetings: Residents will attend the ASHP Mid-Year Clinical Meeting and ICHP Annual Meeting.
-We will reimburse most costs associated with these professional meetings are reimbursed.
+We will reimburse most costs associated with these professional meetings.
 You will not need to use personal time off (PTO) to attend.
 We encourage residents to attend other conferences of their interest, and we can arrange opportunities with RPD and preceptors.

 - Residency site visit: Residents will visit other residency programs when feasible.